Nour8317/Bank-System/README.md

 # Bank-System
-a simple Data Base Project for Bank system using sql &amp; C#
+a simple Data Base Project for Bank system using sql &amp; Python